Lydorn/Polygonization-by-Frame-Field-Learning/README.md

     <br>
     <img src="images/schematic_polygonization.png" width="768" />
     <br>
-    Figure 3: Given classification maps and a frame field as input, we optimize the contour to align to the frame field using an Active Skeleton Model (ASM) and detect corners using the frame field, simplifying non-corner vertices.
+    Figure 3: Given classification maps and a frame field as input, we optimize skeleton polylines to align to the frame field using an Active Skeleton Model (ASM) and detect corners using the frame field, simplifying non-corner vertices.
 </p>